iamsitting/cxp-arduino-code/README.md

 ## Synopsis

 This project contains the embedded software for the Cycle X-Pro.
-This project is designed for an Aduino DUE, although the majority of the code is written in C rather than a single INO file.
+This project is designed for an Aduino DUE, although, the majority of the code is written in C++ rather than a single INO file.

 ## Log

 ### Version

-3.0.0
+3.0.1

 ### Most Recent Changes

+3.0.1
+- Added Name/Weight Parameters (Untested)
+- Reorganized functions

 3.0.0
 - Integrated RTD & ADS (Untested)